 You’ll meet a lot of experts that will share their insider growing tips.
 Take notes – you’ll learn a lot just by scrolling your social media feeds.
 In fact, there are already hundreds of posts based on real-life experiences waiting for you.
 I’m not talking about the groups where your target audience hangs out – but the ones that are specifically for bloggers to learn and share experiences.

 Start from these, but also find more specifically for your niche:

 - Reddit: r/Blogging

 - Facebook Group: Affiliate Niche Builders

 - Subscribe on YouTube: Neil Patel, Brian Dean, and Ahref

-We’ve already discussed this earlier, that you’ll need to create content around the topics or phrases your audience is already searching for.
+We’ve already discussed this earlier, that you’ll need to create content around the topics or phrases your audience is already searching for in order to successfully start a blog.
 Make sure your content is there to help them – don’t write content just for the sake of it.
 Write for your audience.

 Other things to look for: